Certification for Differentially Private Prediction in Gradient-Based Training: Introduction

-In summary this paper contributes the following: \begin{itemize}[leftmargin=*] \item We provide a novel algorithm (developed concurrently with \citep{sosnin2024agt}) for bounding the reachable set of model parameters given a bound $k$ on the number of individuals that can be added/removed from the dataset. \item We use our bound on reachable model parameters to bound both local sensitivity and smooth sensitivity in the differentially private prediction setting, and we prove necessary bounds to use the smooth sensitivity to reduce the amount of noise or tighten privacy accounting. \item We validate our bounds with extensive experiments on a variety of datasets from finance, medical imaging, and sentiment classification including fully connected, convolutional, and large language models.
-We find that our approach improves privacy accounting by nearly an order of magnitude. \end{itemize}
+In this work, we present a novel framework that enables tighter privacy analysis when employing private prediction.
+We observe that a primary source of looseness in private prediction is the use of the \textit{global} prediction sensitivity---the largest change in prediction between any two observable datasets---when privatizing model outputs.
+Our approach addresses this by using advances in non-convex optimization and bound propagation \citep{wicker2022robust} in order to compute upper-bounds on the \textit{local} sensitivity of a given prediction.
+This involves computing the set of all reachable predictions when any arbitrary set of $k$ points is added or removed from the provided dataset.
+Using our bounds on a prediction's local sensitivity, we show that we are able to leverage bounds from smooth sensitivity \citep{nissim2007smooth} to provide tighter guarantees of differential privacy compared with the standard approach of using the global sensitivity.
+Empirically, we compare our approach to private prediction with private training using DP-SGD \citep{abadi2016deep} and ensemble-based private prediction approaches similar to PATE \citep{papernot2016semi}.
+We consider a series of synthetic and real-world benchmarks including medical imaging and natural language processing.
+Across all tested datasets we find cases where our approach enables substantially tighter privacy analysis.
+We believe that this novel verification-centric framework represents a promising avenue for tightening the privacy analysis of private prediction methods and for the development of new of privacy preserving technologies.
+In summary this paper makes the following contributions: \begin{itemize}[leftmargin=*, itemsep=0.5pt, topsep=0pt] \item We provide a novel algorithm (developed concurrently with \citep{sosnin2024agt}) for bounding the reachable set of model parameters given a bound $k$ on the number of individuals that can be added/removed from the dataset.
+These bounds may be of independent interest to developing new privacy preserving technologies. \item We use our bound on reachable model parameters to bound the local sensitivity of any model prediction, and we prove necessary upper bounds on the smooth sensitivity to provide tighter privacy analysis. \item We validate our bounds with extensive experiments on a variety of datasets from medical imaging and sentiment classification including fully connected, convolutional, and large language models.
+We find that our approach offers bounds that can be orders of magnitude tighter than global sensitivity. \end{itemize}